inno-devops-labs/F23-core-course-labs/app_go/GOLANG.md

     - Modularization:
         - Utility functions like `GetEnv` which retrieves environmental variable are separated to the package `utils`
         - Controllers are separated to the page `routes` and aggregated in the `routes.go` file
+    - Variable naming according to the naming conventions
+    - Commenting and documentation: key functions in the project are commented.
+Documentation to the project is present in the `README.md`